scottmm374/web_scraper/README.md

 - [x] Read from event_data_range.txt and automate in scraper to visit each url.
 - [x] create function, tie together with scroll to grab all events in date range per country
 - [x] Clean up data structure for event details being added to csv
+- [ ] Seperate data pulled by country.

+- [ ] Refactor into classes
+- [ ] Pull country and date range from date_range_urls to add to CSV of data collected on events.
+- [ ] Adjust reading from text file with date_range_urls

 ---